mshirazkamran/swarm-intelligence-example/README.md

 ## How to Run

-1. Open terminal/command prompt
-2. Go to the project folder
-3. Run the command:
+If you already have the project set up, simply run:

 ```bash
 python src/main.py
 ```

-4. Wait for the program to finish (takes about 1-2 minutes)
-5. Check the output image file: `warehouse_solution.png`
+**Note:** The program takes about 1-2 minutes to complete.
+Output will be saved as `warehouse_solution.png`.

 ## Basic Settings (Variables You Can Change)